 - Drought Feeding and Management of Sheep - A guide for farmers and land managers, Victorian Department of Primary Industries.

-- Feeding and managing sheep in dry times, Australian Wool Innovation and he Department of Primary Industries and Resources of South Australia.
+- Feeding and managing sheep in dry times, Australian Wool Innovation and the Department of Primary Industries and Resources of South Australia.

-- Drought Feeding and Management of Beef Cattle - A guide for farmers and land managers, Victorian Department of Primary Industries.
+- Drought Feeding and Management of Beef Cattle - A guide for farmers and land managers, The Victorian Government Department of Economic Development, Jobs, Transport and Resources.

 - The Queensland Department of Employment, Economic Development and Innovation have a series of resources relating to the welfare of drought-affected livestock during transport as well as information relating to animal welfare in natural disasters.